UKCloud/documentation/articles/portal/ptl-how-raise-escalate-service-request.md

 ## Incident priorities

 > [!NOTE]
-> Incidents are for ongoing faults and outages.
+> Incidents are for ongoing outages and loss of service.
 If you're raising a ticket against an incident that has been resolved, raise a service request instead.

 &nbsp; | &nbsp;
 -----------|-----------